 Recently, Vala was a member of the Icelandic government´s 2050 Energy Policy Committee and she represents the Climate Council.
 She was involved in developing indicators for wellbeing for the Prime Minister´s office and in Iceland being awarded membership of the Wellbeing Economy Governments Partnership (WEGo).
 Vala has advised Iceland´s government on higher education, education for sustainable development, nature protection, genetically modified organisms, futures thinking and government policy plan.
 She was a member of the Strategic Planning Team for the future of Reykjavik and Green Tourism.

-Vala was a member of the Bhutanese´s government´s International Expert Working Group on a New Development Paradigm that advised Bhutan´s contribution to the UN Sustainable Development Goals – with focus on new indicators to go beyond GDP.
-Vala has advised on green policies in Iceland, Sweden, UK, Bhutan and China and on European Commission´s Circular Economy Strategy.
-She led workshops in Bristol, UK, on visioning a sustainable city, laying the foundation for Bristol becoming the Green Capital of Europe.
+Vala was a member of the Bhutanese´s government´s International Expert Working Group on a New Development Paradigm that advised Bhutan´s contribution to the UN Sustainable Development Goals – with a focus on new indicators to go beyond GDP.
+She has advised on green policies in Iceland, Sweden, UK, Bhutan and China and on the European Commission´s Circular Economy Strategy.
+Vala led workshops in Bristol, UK, on visioning a sustainable city, laying the foundation for Bristol becoming the Green Capital of Europe.

 Vala is a Member of Academia Europaea, as well as the Norwegian Academy of Science and Letters, Icelandic Academy, and Royal Society of Arts and Letters (UK).
-She is Distinguished Fellow at the Schumacher Institute (UK), and received their Award of Excellence Furthering Sustainability and Equality Learning.
-Other awards include Balaton Group Member of the Year and Times Higher Education Supplement (THES) Award for Outstanding Contribution to Sustainable Development.
+She is a Distinguished Fellow at the Schumacher Institute (UK), and received their Award of Excellence Furthering Sustainability and Equality Learning.
+Other awards include Balaton Group Member of the Year, and the Times Higher Education Supplement (THES) Award for Outstanding Contribution to Sustainable Development.